Jessica Sell Chambers

 FoxARC Founder and Coach

-Before founding FoxARC, Jessica served as an elected official in Jackson, Wyoming, shaping public policy on housing, childcare, equity, and municipal finance.
-That experience taught her how systems succeed — and fail — in supporting people, deepening her commitment to helping individuals build resilience and autonomy both within and beyond those systems.
+Before launching FoxARC, I spent years in public service as an elected official in Jackson, Wyoming, shaping policy on housing, childcare, and equity.
+That experience taught me how systems succeed — and how often they fail — in supporting real human growth.
+It deepened my commitment to helping individuals cultivate resilience and autonomy both within and beyond those systems.

 Jessica’s mother’s name was Sandra Fox — and, just like her mom, foxes have always guided the arc of Jessica’s own heroine’s journey.
 In many cultures, the fox symbolizes adaptability, intelligence, and the ability to navigate between worlds — intuition meeting strategy, wisdom meeting play.
 For Jessica, the fox has been both a teacher and a guide: appearing in moments of transition, inviting her to trust instinct, creativity, and quiet persistence when logic alone wasn’t enough.